assendk/symfony-api/README.md

 # Very basic Symfony 5.4 api
-with 2 end points
+With 2 end points - insert and read
-Requirements:
+## Requirements:
 - php7.4+
 - docker and docker-compose or mariadb10.5.8+
+- if you have the symfony binary installed you can run "symfony check:requirements"

 ## Run:
 - composer install
-- generate you own APP_SECRET in .env
+- generate you own APP_SECRET in .env (*read below how)
 - setup the database in the .env file or use "docker-compose up -d" in the project root with the provided demo (change the password)
 - php bin/console make:migration
 - php bin/console doctrine:migrations:migrate